Asian shares sink as war, inflation hold sway on markets

 AP Business Writer

-BANGKOK (AP) — Shares fell Friday in Asia as uncertainty over the war in Ukraine and persistently high inflation keep their sway over markets.
+BANGKOK (AP) — Shares fell Friday in Asia as uncertainty over the war in Ukraine and persistently high inflation kept their sway over markets.

 Investors are fretting over how the world economy may struggle with price pressures and slowing growth.